create3000/x_ite/docs/tutorials/Controlling-shading-on-coordinate-based-geometry.md

 A crease angle is a threshold angle between two faces:

-- If face angle &gt;= crease angle, use facet shading
+- If face angle \>= crease angle, use facet shading
-- If face angle &lt; crease angle, use smooth shading
+- If face angle \< crease angle, use smooth shading

 ## Using normals